Connected Teaching: Relationships, Power, and Mattering in Higher Education

-This book explores teaching as a relational practice – a practice wherein connection and disconnection with students, power, identity, and emotion shape the teaching and learning endeavor.
-Author, Harriet L. Schwartz describes moments of energetic deep learning and approaches that encourage these moments.
-She calls on readers to be open to and seek relationship, understand their own socio-cultural identity (and how this shapes internal experience and the ways in which they are met in the world), and vigilantly explore and recognize emotion in the teaching endeavor.
+Connected Teaching explores teaching as a relational practice – a practice wherein connection and disconnection with students, power, identity, and emotion shape the teaching and learning endeavor.
+I describe moments of energetic deep learning and what makes these powerful moments happen.
+I call on readers to be open to and seek relationship, understand their own socio-cultural identity (and how this shapes internal experience and the ways in which they are met in the world), and vigilantly explore and recognize emotion in the teaching endeavor.